Capital punishment in Texas: Death row

 Polunsky Unit, which has the men's death row.

 Mountain View Unit, which has the women's death row.

 Male death row inmates are housed at the Polunsky Unit in West Livingston; female death row inmates are housed at the Patrick L. O'Daniel Unit in Gatesville.
 As of 2015 some death row inmates are at the Wayne Scott Unit (formerly Jester IV Unit) to receive psychiatric treatment.

 All death row inmates at the Polunsky and O'Daniel units are physically segregated from the general population, are housed in individual cells approximately 60 sqft in size, and engage in recreational activities in a cage individually, separate from the general population and other death row inmates.
 Photographs taken inside the men's death row were provided by the State of Texas in response to a Texas Freedom of Information Act request filed by attorney Yolanda Torres in 2009.
 Death row inmates receive special death row ID numbers starting with 999 instead of regular TDCJ numbers.

 Death row prisoners, along with prisoners in administrative segregation, are seated individually on prison transport vehicles.
 The TDCJ makes death row prisoners wear various restraints, including belly chains and leg irons, while being transported.
 Death row offenders and offenders with life imprisonment without parole enter the TDCJ system through two points; men enter through the Byrd Unit in Huntsville, and women enter through the Reception Center in Christina Crain Unit, Gatesville.
 From there, death row inmates go to their designated death row facilities.

 Previously, male death row inmates were permitted to work.
-In 1998 seven inmates attempted escape, with one succeeding, the prison work program was eliminated in response.
+In 1998 seven inmates attempted escape, with Martin Gurule succeeding.
+The prison work program was eliminated in response.
+In 2024, a new program allowed a limited number of men on death row to test relaxed confinement, allowing more interaction between them.

 In 1928, the state of Texas began housing death row inmates in the Huntsville Unit.
 In 1965, the male death row inmates moved to the Ellis Unit.
 In 1999, the male death row moved to Polunsky.
 In the 1923–1973 period, Texas state authorities had three female death row inmates; the first, Emma "Straight Eight" Oliver, was held at Huntsville Unit after her 1949 sentencing, but had her sentence commuted to life imprisonment in 1951.
 Mary Anderson, sentenced to death in 1978, was held at Goree Unit.
 Her death sentence was reversed in 1982, and the sentence was changed to life.